FauconFan/makefileC/README.md

   - make redebug                   Alias for "make fclean && make debug"
   - make install                   Installs the binary/library on the system
   - make uninstall                 Uninstalls the binary/library from the system
-  - make self_update               Self update from remote if new version is available
-  - make self_update_ignore        Ignore self reminder for a short time
   - make init                      Initialize the project (at start only)
   - make help                      Prints this message